-In addition the Admiralty also produce "Tidal stream atlases" with the offshore zone of Cell 10 covered in the Orkney and Shetland Islands (Hydrographer of the Navy, 1986).
+In addition the Admiralty also produce "Tidal stream atlases" with the offshore zone of Cell 11 covered in the Orkney and Shetland Islands (Hydrographer of the Navy, 1986).
 These show the currents over a wide area at various states of the tide.
 The flows are represented by arrows, annotated with the approximate speeds (again for Spring and Neap tides).
 However, this information is aimed at those navigating ships; it is rarely of much use in very shallow coastal waters or away from the main channels in estuaries.

 Tidal current measurements are normally made over relatively short periods of time, (usually less than 1 year), often in connection with a particular study.
 There are two main sources of such data.
-Firstly the British Oceanographic Data Centre have a digital inventory of current meter data around the British Isles collected from a large number of both national and international organisations.
+Firstly the British Oceanographic Data Centre has a digital inventory of current meter data around the British Isles collected from a large number of both national and international organisations.
 The directory contains information up to 1991 and is available directly from BODC.
 The other source is from commercial survey companies carrying out site-specific studies.
+A number of tidal current measurements have been made in Yell Sound; elsewhere there is minimal information.